Early literacy games you can play anytime and anywhere

 Splat on Sight

-This game is super-messy, but a lot of fun and kids love it!
+This game is messy, but a lot of fun.
+Kids love it!

 - A large tray (to hold the paint)

 - A fly swatter (or two, if you have two kids competing)

 Write a selection of sight words on the large piece of paper.